 When a pipeline threat emerges due to criminal intent, such as hot tapping, a rapid and precise response is required to prevent the crime before damage causes spillage and costly clean-up.

-Distributed acoustic sensing (DAS), uses fibre optic cable monitoring that is often already in place alongside most pipelines for communications purposes.
-DAS effectively converts the fibre into thousands of sensors that detect sound and vibrations from human or vehicular movement, including digging, tunnelling and other activities that risk pipeline integrity.
+Distributed acoustic sensing (DAS) technology uses fibre optic cable monitoring that is often already in place alongside most pipelines for communications purposes.
+DAS monitoring effectively converts the fibre into thousands of sensors that detect sound and vibrations from human or vehicular movement, including digging, tunnelling and other activities that risk pipeline integrity.

 The technology has been deployed – and proven – on thousands of kilometres of pipelines all over the world.